icpc/ccs-specs/JSON_Format.md

 An image should list both values if it is suitable for multiple contexts.

-### Notification object
+### Notification

-Notification objects are used to communicate changes to contest data.
+A notification object is used to communicate changes to contest data.
 They are delivered via the [Contest API event feed and webhooks](contest_api#notification-format) and stored on disk in the [Contest Package Format](contest_package) as `event-feed.ndjson`.